Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 Declaration of Independence Tours

 TFAS guides students on a Declaration of Independence tour through Washington, D.C.
-From the National Archives, Jefferson Memorial to Signers Island, students will connect the Founders’ ideals to America’s institutions and experience liberty, sacrifice and civic responsibility where history lives.
+From the National Archives, to the Jefferson Memorial to Signers Island, students connect the Founders’ ideas to America’s institutions and experience liberty, sacrifice and civic responsibility where history lives.

 America 250 Washington Briefings

-Washington Briefings give students behind-the-scenes access to key Washington institutions, pairing expert-led tours and lectures with America 250–themed discussions and visits to places like the U.S. Capitol, Department of State and White House bringing the Founding’s ideas to life in the nation’s capital.
+Washington Briefings give students behind-the-scenes access to key Washington institutions, pairing expert-led tours and lectures with America 250–themed discussions and visits to places like the U.S. Capitol, Department of State and the White House, bringing the Founding’s ideas to life in the nation’s capital.

 America 250 Celebrations